GlenKPeterson/Paguro/README.md

 Filter?  xs.filter().
 It's clearer, simpler, and like type safety, it eliminates whole classes of errors.

-No data is changed when using the permanent transformers in this project.
-They allow you to write nearly elegant programs whose function calls chain together and evaluate into a useful result.
 Clojure works like this, only the syntax makes the evaluation go inside out from the order you read the statements in (hence Clojure's two arrow operators).
 With method chaining, the evaluation happens in the same order as the methods are written on the page, much like piping commands to one another in shell scripts.

-Incremental evaluation prevents some items from being evaluated to produce the results you need which is sometimes more efficient than traditional whole-collection transforms.
-There may be cases where a well hand-written loop will be faster, but in general, the overhead for using these transformations is minimal and, I believe, well worth the clarity, safety, and productivity benefits they provide.
+The Xform class is the third one of its kind that I have written.
+For a single thread, my timings show that its speed is comparable to a for loop.
+In general, the overhead for using these transformations is minimal or non-existant.
+In the cases where imutability does cause overhead (and there definitely are) it is generally well worth the clarity, safety, and productivity benefits it provides.
 If you find a better/faster implementation, please submit your improvements!

-Fluent interfaces encourage you to write expressions (that evaluate) instead of statements (that produce void).
-Immutable collections are fast enough to make it unnecessary to modify data in place.
-UncleJim pushes Java toward Clojure, but keeps the type saftey, objects, classes, and some of the C-like syntax that Java programmers are accustomed to.

-Migrating large code bases to another language is not always practical.
-This project lets you think about your code the way that Clojure programmers do, but still write Java.

-#Learn

-There is a (possibly outdated) problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

-#Details (this section may be obsolete)
+###More Details
  - Like Guava, we want to be as compatible with the java.util... collections as possible, while preventing mutation-in-place.
  - org.organicdesign.fp.collection.**Un**... interfaces extend the java.util collection interfaces of the same name (minus the "Un" prefix) deprecate all the mutate-in-place methods to make your IDE show them in red, and implement them to throw UnsupportedOperationExceptions to fail fast if you try to use them anyway.
 These interfaces are useful in its own right as a way to declare that a function does not modify what is passed, or that what it returns cannot be modified.
 Modification errors are caught as early as possible due to deprecation warnings.
  - org.organicdesign.fp.collection.**Im**... interfaces are the immutable, lightweight-copy collection interfaces.
 Only the "get" methods from the java.util... collection interfaces remain.
 Additional "set" methods that return a new collectoin are added at this level.
  - org.organicdesign.fp.collection.**Persistent**... implementations have been taken directly from Clojure (hence the Eclipse licence for those components).
 For starters, we will include the celebrated Vector and the sorted (tree) Set and Map implementations.
 We will add the hash-based Set and Map later, but they will take a separate Equator to handle equals() and hashCode() much the way the tree-based collections take a Comparator.

 Within your own FP-centric world, you will use the Im interfaces and implementations and transform them with the Transformation abstraction.
-Methods that interact with imperative Java code will take the java.util interfaces and return either the Im- interfaces, or Un- interfaces as necessary.
-Where practical, try to use the Im-interfaces instead of their implementations, as new, better immutable collection designs surface every few years.
+Methods that interact with imperative Java code will take the java.util interfaces and return either the Im- interfaces (or Un- interfaces) as necessary.

-The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping things that throw checked exceptions in Java 8, or as "second class" functions in Java 7.
+The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping checked exceptions.
 They are all named Function*N*  where *N* is the number of arguments they take.
-They all automatically wrap and re-throw checked exceptions.
 There are no versions for primitives, or that return **void**.

 In Java, variables declared outside a lambda and used within one must be effectively finial.
 The Mutable.Ref class works around this limitation.

-In short, Clojure doesn't have static types.
-Scala has an TMTOWTDI attitude that reminds me of how C++ and Perl ended up producing write-only code.
-Unwilling to move a million lines of code to either language, I tried to bring the best of both to Java.
+#Learn

+There is a (possibly outdated) problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Thank You
+The bulk of this project started as a simple question on StackExchange: [Why doesn't Java 8 include immutable collections?](http://programmers.stackexchange.com/questions/221762/why-doesnt-java-8-include-immutable-collections)  People's answers were a big help in figuring out what this project should and shouldn't do.

 Nathan Williams: for many lengthy email conversations about this project, encouragement to separate state from the transformation, and occasional light code review.

 GreenJUG: for bearing with talks on early versions of this code two years in a row.